cbohnert67/-Computational-Mathematics-with-SageMath/README.md

 computing_derivatives_and_applications.ipynb

-## Week 4 : Calculus single variable part 2
+## Week 4 : Calculus single variable part 2 and calculus several variables

 computing_integrals.ipynb

 applications_of_integrals_part1.ipynb

 applications_of_integrals_part2.ipynb

+calculus_in_polar_coordinates.ipynb

 **More to come !!!**